 How to request a GP appointment

-- By telephoning 353303 / 353304 and speaking to the receptionist.
-(Please also note that reception will ask for brief details about your condition prior to booking.
-This will help the clinician reviewing the request and help us to understand the most suitable staff member.
-Due to the high volume of calls there may be a delay in your call being answered.)
+The receptionist will ask for some details about your condition prior to booking.
+This will help the clinician reviewing the request to understand the most suitable staff member to deal with your enquiry.

 How to request a Nurse:

-When ringing for a nurse appointment you will be asked the reason for your appointment, this is to ensure you are booked in with the correct nurse as they each have their own specialisms.
+When ringing for a nurse appointment you will be asked the reason for your appointment, this is to ensure it is booked with the correct nurse, as they each have their own specialisms.
 If you have been invited for a health check your letter will tell you the name of the nurse you need to see.